 The Developer Platform

 For builders specifically interested in embodied AI policy training, the unitree_lerobot framework is the relevant integration point.
-It connects Unitree hardware to Hugging Face’s LeRobot library, handling standardized data conversion, policy training, inference, and closed-loop real-world deployment.
+It adapts Hugging Face’s LeRobot training framework — which added full G1 humanoid support in its v0.5.0 release — to convert and train on data collected from Unitree’s G1 dual-arm dexterous-hand setups.
 If you are building imitation learning or reinforcement learning pipelines, Unitree robots are now a mainstream deployment target with documented integration paths.

-The G1 humanoid is fully ROS2-compatible, converting sensor data to standard ROS messages for integration with SLAM, navigation, and manipulation pipelines.
-H1 and G1 developer guides are published at support.unitree.com.
+The G1 humanoid is ROS2-compatible via the unitree_ros2 package, converting sensor data (cameras, IMU, joint state) to standard ROS messages for integration with SLAM, navigation, and manipulation pipelines.
+The official G1 developer guide is published at support.unitree.com.

 Key platforms for building on Unitree hardware: